Local alpha-removal strength in the mean-field approximation: Numerical results

 \subsection{Numerical details}

 In the present paper, instead of full Hartree--Fock--Bogoliubov (HFB) theory, we adopt the HF+BCS theory.
+It simplifies the numerical computation and allows us to examine the effect of the pairing in the local $\alpha$-removal strength.
 We truncate the model space for the pairing correlations.
 This is introduced by the number of single-particle orbitals.
 For instance, for Sn isotopes, 82 neutron orbitals obtained in the HF+BCS are adopted for the neutron sector, while the protons are in the normal phase $(\Delta_p=0$) with 50 fully occupied orbitals.
-The neutron pairing gaps are determined by the third-order mass difference using the atomic mass evaluation \cite{AME2021-1,AME2021-2}: $\Delta_n=1.4$ MeV, 1.2 MeV, 1.4 MeV, and 1.3 MeV for $A=112$, 116, 120, and 124, respectively.
+The neutron pairing gaps are determined by the third-order mass difference using the atomic mass evaluation \cite{AME2021-1,AME2021-2}: $\Delta_n=1.4$, 1.2, 1.4, and 1.3 MeV for $A=112$, 116, 120, and 124, respectively.

-We use the Skyrme energy density functional with the SkM* parameter set \cite{Bart82}.
-We adopt the 3D Cartesian grid representation of the square box, using the computer code developed in Refs.~\cite{NY05,Eba10,ENI14}.
+We use the Skyrme energy density functional with the SkM$^\ast$ parameter set \cite{Bart82}.
+We adopt the three-dimensional (3D) Cartesian grid representation of the square box, using the computer code developed in Refs.~\cite{NY05,Eba10,ENI14}.
 The 3D grid size is set to be $(1.0\mbox{ fm})^3$.
 We adopt all the grid points inside a sphere of the radius of $R=12$ fm.
 The differentiation is evaluated with the nine-point finite difference.
 The center-of-mass correction is taken into account by modifying the nucleon's mass as $m\rightarrow m\times A/(A-1)$.
 The Coulomb potential is calculated by solving the Poisson equation with the conjugate-gradient method, in which the boundary values are constructed with the multipole expansion \cite{FKW78}.
 The single-particle orbitals are calculated with the imaginary-time method \cite{DFKW80}.
 The iteration is carried out until the self-consistent solution is obtained.